nikhilango/tourist_guide_zurich/Documentation/README.md

 - Aabish: Accenture, Technische Berufschule Zürich

-Inhaltsverzeichnis needed if the documentation is more than 10 sites.
+**!!Inhaltsverzeichnis needed if the documentation is more than 10 sites.

-till 6.11:
+**till 6.11:**

-assignment brief
+- assignment brief
-doc:
+*doc:*
-ressource plan
+- ressource plan
-test case
+- test case
-decision matrix
+- decision matrix
-task list
+- task list

-every doc found about our project, send me or post it!!
+**every doc found about our project, send me or post it!!**

 ## 1. The Beginning